 How we started:

 Native Fish Society is excited to announce the start of our Washington wild Steelhead gene bank monitoring program!
 We are kicking off this effort on the White Salmon River.
 We are working with WDFW and Friends of the White Salmon to help tell the story of our wild native fish in this river and several others.
 Paul Fortino, our Board Chair and River Steward on the White Salmon has been instrumental in bringing this work to NFS, and we are thrilled to be a part of such a great undertaking.

-Washington State has 14 waterways designated as gene bank Steelhead streams, which means that no hatchery Steelhead are released in these waterways in an effort to bolster and revive wild native Steelhead populations.
-NFS is embarking on this monitoring effort to collect valuable data that can help us, our partners, tribal nations, and the management agencies understand the impact of designating rivers as wild Steelhead gene banks.
+Washington State has 7 waterways designated by WDFW, as gene bank Steelhead streams, which means that no hatchery Steelhead are released in these waterways in an effort to bolster and revive wild native Steelhead populations.
+The White Salmon has all of the characteristics of a Gene Bank stream, and to that end, NFS is embarking on this monitoring effort to collect valuable data that can help us, our partners, tribal nations, and the management agencies understand the impact of designating rivers as wild Steelhead gene banks.
 And with this information, we hope to understand where the gene bank model can be applied to save and increase declining runs of wild native fish throughout the region.

 We will be assisting with redd counts for Coho beginning in December and shift to counts of wild Steelhead redds beginning in January 2021.
 Our efforts for this cycle on the White Salmon will conclude in May of 2021.